manrajgrover/papers/deep-gradient-compression.md

 ### Improving local gradient accumulation

-Momentum correction and local gradient clipping mitigate problem of accuracy loss brought in by sparse updates
+Momentum correction and local gradient clipping mitigate the problem of accuracy loss brought in by sparse updates

 1. Momentum SGD:
-    1. Cannot directly be applied in place of vanilla SGD (ignores discounting factor between sparse update intervals) and leads to loss in convergence performance
+    1. Cannot directly be applied in place of vanilla SGD (ignores discounting factor between sparse update intervals) and leads to the loss in convergence performance
     2. When the gradient sparsity is high, the update interval dramatically increases, and thus the significant side effect will harm the model performance
     2. To fix this, we locally accumulate the velocity instead of real gradient and the accumulated result is used for the subsequent sparsification and communication
 2. Local gradient clipping: